cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 been shown to be an extremely large performance bottleneck in the Cosmos SDK <sup>1</sup>.
 This is largely reflected in the performance of simulations and application transaction throughput.

-Thus, we need to adopt an encoding protocol that meets the following criteria:
+Thus, we need to adopt an encoding protocol that meets the following criteria for state serialization:

 - Language agnostic
 - Platform agnostic